b-kwizera/alu-higher_level_programming/SQL_more_queries/README.md

-9-cities_by_state_join.sql: lists all cities and their state names using JOIN, sorted by city id 10-genre_id_by_show.sql: lists tv shows with at least one genre linked, sorted by title and genre_id 11-genre_id_all_shows.sql: lists all tv shows with genre IDs, including NULL for shows without genres
+9-cities_by_state_join.sql: lists all cities and their state names using JOIN, sorted by city id 10-genre_id_by_show.sql: lists tv shows with at least one genre linked, sorted by title and genre_id 11-genre_id_all_shows.sql: lists all tv shows with genre IDs, including NULL for shows without genres 12-no_genre.sql: lists tv shows without any genre linked, sorted by title